Gaussian asymptotics of discrete $\beta$-ensembles: Toy example: binomial weight

-We will separately analyze the residues appearing from each $\ell_i$, $i=1,\dots,N$.
-So we fix $i$.
+We separately analyze the contributions appearing from each $i=1,\dots,N$, which we now fix.
 Given a particle configuration $\ell=(\ell_1,\dots,\ell_N)$, let $\ell^+$ denote the configuration with $i$th coordinate increased by $1$ and let $\ell^-$ denote the configuration with $i$th coordinate decreased by $1$.
 Note that, in principle $\ell^+$ (similarly $\ell^-$) might fail to be in $\Wb$, as the coordinates might coincide.
 However, in this case the formula for $\P(\ell^+)$ still applies and gives zero\footnote{This is where we need the condition of $\phi^+_N(M+1)=\phi^-_N(0)=0$, which translates into $w(M+1)=w(-1)=0$.}.